-It has over 20 restaurants and cafés and is designed with indoor and outdoor spaces, a ton of plants making it a genuinely great place to spend time.
-The Village Market is also one of the best places to take the kids, especially if it is a rainy day as there is a huge soft play, a trampoline park and a bowling alley.
+It has over 20 restaurants and cafés and is designed with indoor and outdoor spaces, and a ton of plants, making it a genuinely great place to spend time.
+The Village Market is also one of the best places to take the kids, especially if it is a rainy day, as there is a huge soft play, a trampoline park and a bowling alley.

 Nairobi Safari Walk

 Located next to Nairobi National Park the Nairobi Safari Walk is the closest you get to a zoo in Nairobi.
 It may seem a little strange to take visitors to see animals in captivity when they are just a few hundred metres away in all their wild and free glory, but if you have kids, this is a great option as you can guarantee a sighting.

 Safari can be very hit and miss and there is a good chance you won’t see a lion or rhino at all.

 The Nairobi safari walk takes in 3 different habitats: forest, savannah and wetlands and is home to some of the rarer animals in Kenya, including a rhino, pygmy hippo, leopard, lion, cheetah, hyena as well as usual zebra, monkey and antelope.

 A raised boardwalk circles the area, allowing you to get up close to the animals without any danger to them or yourselves.
 There is a children’s museum, and you can take a guided tour where the rangers will talk about the animals, their habitats and threats of extinction.